dankerrigan/riak-data-migrator/README.md

 is slow on a good day.
 -The Riak memory backend bucket listing operating tends to timeout if any significant amount of data exists.
-In this case, you have to use explicitly specify the buckets you need want to dump using the -f option to specify a line-delimited list of buckets in a file.
+In this case, you have to explicitly specify the buckets you need want to dump using the -f option to specify a line-delimited list of buckets in a file.